Majestic-12/Guidelines/README.md

-VUDU Continuous Integration for iOS
+Continuous Integration for VUDU iOS
 ============

-This guide will help you set up automated UI Unit Test, Code Coverage, MDM and Continuous Integration for your iOS project.
+This guide will help you set up automated UI Test Unit, Code Coverage, MDM and Continuous Integration for your VUDU iOS project.

 It will help you set up all needed build tools.
-I tested everything with a fresh El Capitan installation.
+It has been tested everything with a fresh El Capitan installation.

 -------
 <p align="center">